sodazone/ocelloids-services/packages/server/guides/ADMINISTRATION.md

 ```

 ### Caches

+> [!NOTE]
+> The cache endpoints only work when running the node in integrated mode i.e. without Redis.

 You can list the cached items, blocks, and messages by making a GET request to `/admin/cache/:network_id_urn`.
 You can clear a cache with a DELETE request to the same endpoint.